seanorama/masterclass/security-advanced/README.md

 sudo cp ambari.* /etc/security/ssl
 ```

-- Proceed onto next section on enable HTTPS for Ambari
+- Proceed onto next section to enable HTTPS for Ambari using the self signed certificate we created

 #### Setup SSL for Ambari server